2020PB/police-brutality/reports/Washington.md

 ### Protester struck in head by flashbang, gets 4 staples | July 25th

 Video shows the protester filming as police toss flash bangs and fire projectiles.
 He gets hit with something, "most likely shrapnel from a flashbang," and people around him can be heard calling for medics.
-In a separate post, an photograph shows his head with 4 staples in it.
+In a separate post, a photograph shows his head with 4 staples in it.

 tags: protestor, flashbang